Causes of water scarcity are aplenty. However, we must first understand the term water scarcity.

 When an individual is water-stressed, it implies that there is no sufficient access to potable water.
 An estimated 1.1 billion people are under water stress.
 In countries such as Africa, a large percentage of individuals have no easy access to freshwater.
 One of the most common methods of acquiring freshwater is by digging holes in riverbeds.

-To explore more causes of water scarcity or other related information, please register at BYJU’S.
+To explore more causes of water scarcity or other related information, explore BYJU’S Biology.